datadiversitylab/datadiversitylab.github.io/src/team/gloria-moraa-angwenyi.md

 memberName: Gloria Moraa Angwenyi
 memberTitle: MSc student
 memberDate: "2024"
-memberBio: Gloria conducted her MS in Data Science capstone project at the Data Diversity Lab.
+memberBio: " Gloria conducted her MS in Data Science capstone project at the Data Diversity Lab.
 She focused on examining patterns of acceptance in admissions data for the MS in Data Science at the iSchool.
-She uses both descriptive approaches and machine learning to identify features that predicts whether an applicant would effectively join the program based on details from the application.
+She uses both descriptive approaches and machine learning to identify features that predicts whether an applicant would effectively join the program based on details from the application."
 tags:
   - Former
   - MSc capstone student